WemXPro/documentation/developers/services.md

 ## Sidebar buttons (optional)

 Sidebar buttons are a set of custom buttons that appear on the sidebar of orders.
-You can optionally include this function to define them else delete this method
+You can optionally include this function to define them otherwise delete this method

 ```php
     /**